bpietroiu/GenAI.Server/README.md

 Includes a minimal API implementation with /models and chat/completions endpoints, not auth yet

-If this sparks some interest I may document it more.
+If this sparks some interest - I may improve it, documentation and functionality wise.